 The terrain provided is physically and technically demanding, and will be rewarding to compete in.
 All this is set against the fantastic natural backdrop of the Highlands of Scotland.

 The forest venues offer a range of challenges from rugged hilly ancient Caledonian Forest, with semi open terrain, contour and rock detail, to the flatter complex moraine terrain of the Moray coast.

 The sprint venues offer urban areas with roads and small alleyways, parkland with sections of ornamental gardens, and community woodlands containing many paths and tracks.

-At the IOF General Assembly on July 20th the decision was made to adopt a new model for WOC which would take effect from 2017.
+At the IOF General Assembly 2012 the decision was made to adopt a new model for WOC which would take effect from 2017.
 Events prior to this have the opportunity to modify their event programme.
-Over the coming months WOC2015 will consider the decision and will work with the IOF and its other partners to finalise the format that will be delivered in 2015 and the exact schedule of events.
-The provisional dates for the championship are 1-9 August 2015.
+WOC 2014 in Italy will be the first event to use the new programme, and WOC 2015 in Scotland will also do so.
+The dates for the championship are 1-7 August 2015.
 The event will be run in parallel with the Scottish 6 Days Event which takes place from 1-8 August 2015.

 There will be a programme of training to give teams and athletes the chance to sample similar terrains and race in the run up to WOC 2015:

 The organisers of WOC 2015 are committed to making a minimum of £30,000 available for a development programme to help the International Orienteering Federation develop the sport.
 It is anticipated that this will be used to assist less advantaged Federations prepare for and attend WOC 2015.

 We wish to maximise the exposure of orienteering and see the WOC as an ideal opportunity to showcase our sport through traditional and new social media.
 To help achieve this we have secured a budget to provide live TV coverage expected of the WOC.